-how the growth rules perform as tasks of increasing cost are proposed-note that the cost forecasting method used here is not made aware of these changing costs.
+corresponding to the distributions shown in the main plot.
+In the right of Fig 5 we illustrate how the growth rules perform as tasks of increasing cost are proposed-note that the cost forecasting method used here is not made aware of these changing costs.
 Here we used $\delta = 0.5$ (0.1) for GR I (GR II).
-Accuracy drops at larger B for higher s, as tasks become more difficult, but both growth rules handle the change in s rather well, showing similar drops in accuracy for both s = 0.1 and the more costly s = 0.2.
-Indeed, GR II shows a faster growth rate for s = 0.1than s = 0.2, demonstrating how, despite incorrectly assuming new tasks are always equally costly to complete, cost forecasting can still react to some extent to non-stationary task sets.
+As we also saw in Fig 1, GRII generally exhibits more growth and lower accuracy than GRI, and we expect higher accuracy when there is lower growth as there will be more responses for fewer tasks.
+This growth-accuracy tradeoff effect is exacerbated further here, when later tasks are more difficult than earlier tasks, as less growth leads to more responses to earlier, easier tasks.
+Indeed, accuracy drops at larger B for higher s, as tasks become more difficult, but both growth rules handle the change in s rather well, showing similar drops in accuracy for both s = 0.1 and the more costly s = 0.2.
+Yet GR II shows a faster growth rate for s = 0.1 than s = 0.2, demonstrating how, despite incorrectly assuming new tasks are always equally costly to complete, cost forecasting can still react to some extent to non-stationary task sets.